mullerdavid/ctf_writeups/hcsc24/Misc_2be_2bee/WRITEUP.md

 Checking the dumped images, they are exactly the same as this dataset.
 Using the md5 or any hash for the files can classify them with 100% accuracy.
 An implementation of this is in [solve.py](workdir/solve.py)

-This prints the flag on sucess
+This prints the flag on success

 ![](screenshots/2.png)